eds-book/eds-book/ways_of_working.md

 ## Communication

-You can reach out to all members by tagging them on GitHub issues or Pull Requests or on [Gitter](https://matrix.to/#/#eds-book:gitter.im).
+You can reach out to all members by tagging them on GitHub issues or Pull Requests.

 You can reach the lead investigators of the project through their preferred way of communication:
-You can mention Alejandro Coca-Castro (@acocac) and Scott Hosking (@scotthosking) on a Github issue or pull request, or tag in Gitter.
+You can mention Alejandro Coca-Castro (@acocac) on a Github issue or pull request.
 In addition, you can reach _EDS book_ by email (managed by Alejandro, PI): [environmental.ds.book@gmail.com](mailto:environmental.ds.book@gmail.com).
 You can also contact Alejandro by emailing [acoca@turing.ac.uk](mailto:acoca@turing.ac.uk).